kaitlynbjerke/CPE322/lab2.md

 hostname
 --
 A **hostname** is a name given to a computer to identify it over a network.
-Usaing this command tells us what our hostname is.
+Using this command tells us what our hostname is.
 ![hostname](https://github.com/kaitlynbjerke/Images/blob/main/hostname.png)

 env